Cheap (or Free) Plan B Options: Easy Ways To Access the Morning-After Pill

 How To Get Plan B (or similar emergency contraception) for cheap or even free

 The era of online gynecology is here, and we never want to go back.
 While many of us are already converts to getting our primary birth control mailed to us from services like The Pill Club and Nurx, many do not know that you can get emergency contraception delivered overnight from these companies as well.

 If you have insurance, you can order a generic version of Plan B from The Pill Club for $0.
 If you are uninsured, you can order the same pill for $28—which is still cheaper than you’ll find it priced in some stores.
 If you sign up for a monthly birth control plan with The Pill Club, you can even receive a free box of Plan B with your first order.

 Meanwhile, Nurx offers two emergency contraceptive pills: Ella and New Day.
 If you have insurance, you can do a $15 virtual consult with Nurx and order Ella for free.
 If you’re paying out of pocket, the cheapest option is to order New Day, which is $20.
 The only drawback of the New Day pill is that it is less effective for women over 165 pounds—so, if you fall into this category, it’s better to opt for Ella.

-You can also order the After Pill, a generic Plan B, for just $20 directly from their website.
-However, if you need a morning-after pill right now, the After Pill will not ship in time — so this would be a great option if you’re looking to keep a pill in your medicine cabinet for future use.
+You can also order the After Pill, a generic Plan B, for just $20 directly from the company's website.
+However, if you need a morning-after pill right now, the After Pill will not ship in time, so it's a good option only if you’re looking to keep a pill in your medicine cabinet for future use.

-For a faster turnaround, Amazon sells Option 2, an emergency contraceptive pill that contains the same active ingredient that is in Plan B (levonorgestrel), for just $17.
-It’s available for Prime one-day delivery and boasts over 5,000 five-star reviews from people who have successfully used the pill to prevent pregnancy.
+For a faster turnaround, Amazon sells My Choice ($15), an emergency contraceptive pill that contains the same active ingredient that is in Plan B (levonorgestrel).
+It’s available for Prime one-day delivery and boasts over 5,600 five-star reviews from people who have successfully used the pill to prevent pregnancy.